 Are you a die-hard birder or a serious nature photographer?
-Or are you a wildlife enthusiast, point-and-shoot picture taker or ? especially ? an outdoors and nature lover?
+Or are you a wildlife enthusiast, point-and-shoot picture taker, or an outdoors and nature lover?

 No matter whether you’ve taken long trips in search of avian species to add to your life list or you just enjoy hiking and listening to birds, you’re sure to enjoy Florida's Birding & Photo Fest.
 Held every spring in Northeast Florida, this world-class event draws birding and photography aficionados from far and wide to observe and photograph some of the scores of bird species that inhabit the area.

 For photographers of all skill levels, this is an opportunity to sharpen your skills during workshops with world-renowned nature and wildlife photographers.
 Workshop and seminar subjects include photographing birds in flight, image composition and flash techniques.
 Many of the workshops are held out in the field so lessons can be demonstrated and attempted on the spot.

 For birders, it's a chance to get together with fellow bird-watching enthusiasts and marvel at the incredible diversity of species in this coastal area of Northeast Florida.
 Audubon of Florida members have spotted 125 species in the area, including nesting and migratory woodland birds and many of the wading bird species, as well as an elusive northern bobwhite and a redheaded woodpecker.